Mercedes-Benz E-Class: Second generation (W210; 1995)

-The W210 E-Class, launched in January 1995.
+The W210 E-Class launched in January 1995.

-The E-class made major changes compared to the earlier version of the E-class, including four large oval headlights, which gave Mercedes an updated image intended to attract more younger buyers and women.
+The W210 made major changes compared to the earlier version of the E-class, including four large oval headlights, which gave Mercedes an updated image intended to attract more younger buyers and women.
 The new E-Class was 1.6 in longer and 2.3 in wider and offered significantly more interior room but was still considered mid-size.

 In September 1999, the W210 E-class was facelifted.
 This included visual, mechanical, and quality improvements over the earlier versions.

 The Mercedes-Benz E-Class was Motor Trends Import Car of the Year for 1996.

 While the W210 sedan was replaced by the W211 in 2002, the wagon version continued to be sold until March 2003 when the S211 wagon returned the S210 wagon.